hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 ### Install LXDE {#desktop_lxde}

-Desktop choice isn\'t that important to me, so for simplicity I decided to use LXDE.
-It\'s lightweight and does everything that I need.
+Desktop choice isn't that important to me, so for simplicity I decided to use LXDE.
+It's lightweight and does everything that I need.
 If you would like to try something different, refer to
 <https://wiki.archlinux.org/index.php/Desktop_environment>

 Refer to <https://wiki.archlinux.org/index.php/LXDE>.

-Install it, choosing \'all\' when asked for the default package list:\
+Install it, choosing 'all' when asked for the default package list:\
 \# **pacman -S lxde obconf**

-I didn\'t want the following, so I removed them:\
+I didn't want the following, so I removed them:\
 \# **pacman -R lxmusic lxtask**

 I also lazily installed all fonts:\